mvlnetdev/zeek_detection_script_collection/README.md

-# Bro/Zeek Detection Scrip Collection
+# Bro/Zeek Detection Script Collection
 A collection of bro/zeek detection scripts.
 This is just a list.

 ## Detection of techniques